Capital punishment in Italy: Public opinion

 The President of Italy, Sergio Mattarella, reportedly declared in 2016 that "There will never be full justice in the world, as long as the killing of human beings will not be banned".

 Italy proposed the UN moratorium on the death penalty, which urges states to establish a moratorium on executions with a view toward abolition and urged states around the world to approve it.
 The former Italian Foreign Minister Massimo D'Alema also stated that the next step was to work on abolishing the death penalty.

 The 2008 European Values Study (EVS) found that only 42% of respondents in Italy said that the death penalty can never be justified, while 58% said it can always be justified.

+A series of polls since 2010 found that support for the death penalty has been growing. from 25% in 2010, 35% in 2017 and In 2020, 43% of Italians expressed support for the death penalty.
+A February 2024 poll has found that 31% of Italians support the death penalty.

+Whatever the polls, none of the political parties represented in the Italian parliament, not even the right-wing ones, propose the reintroduction of the death penalty, and generally shared support for international initiatives against it has remained constant since the last decade of the twentieth century.
+The 2007 law amending the Constitution, which made the pre-existing limited ban on capital punishment absolute, was passed with a majority of more than two-thirds of those entitled to vote.